Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

-In Appendix \ref{appendix0}, we give the derivation of normal form for partially hyperbolic systems, which will be used to obtain the effective a priori estimates in high frequencies.
-In Appendix \ref{appendixA}, we briefly recall some basic facts on Littlewood-Paley theory: Besov spaces and Chemin-Lerner spaces etc. The reader may refer to Chapters 2 and 3 in \cite{bahouri1}.
-Some technical lemmas are also collected.
-Moreover, non-standard product laws, composite estimates and commutator estimates will be developed to handle nonlinear terms in hybrid Besov spaces of $L^p$-$L^2$ type.
-In Appendix \ref{appendixB}, the main motivation of the paper is presented in this section.
-It follows from, for example \cite{XK1}, that the damped compressible Euler system \eqref{euler} for perfect gas flow serves as a concrete example, since it is included in the class of partially dissipative hyperbolic systems, where the physical energy function endowed can be seen as a convex entropy and the [SK] stability condition is also fulfilled well.
-Consequently, we make the best use of \eqref{Eulerlinear} as the toy model and present the original idea for the sharp decay characterization of partially hyperbolic systems, where the initial effective quantity $\Psi_0=a_0-\dive m_0$ is first captured.
-We would like to present the detailed analysis for the convenience of readers; however, this section could be an independent part in regard to the present paper.
+In Appendix \ref{appendixA}, we briefly recall the Littlewood–Paley theory, including Besov spaces and Chemin–Lerner spaces.
+Moreover, we develop several non-standard product laws, composition estimates, and commutator estimates to handle nonlinear terms in hybrid $L^p$–$L^2$ Besov spaces.
+Note that the damped compressible Euler system \eqref{Eulerlinear} for perfect gas flows belongs to the class of partially dissipative hyperbolic systems, for which the physical energy can be viewed as a convex entropy and the [SK] stability condition is satisfied (see \cite{XK1}).
+Consequently, in Appendix \ref{appendixB}, we take \eqref{Eulerlinear} as a toy model to present the underlying idea of sharp decay characterization for partially dissipative hyperbolic systems, where the initial effective quantity $\Psi_0=a_0-\dive m_0$ is first identified.
+For the reader’s convenience, we provide a detailed analysis; this appendix can also be read independently of the main results.

-Last but not least, we would like to point out again that our main results in the paper were obtained by assuming the dissipative entropy in \cite{KY1,SK} and, all the time, the [SK] condition, where the dissipation matrix $L$ is symmetric in \eqref{hp}.
-For the non-symmetric dissipation, the situation will become more complicated.
-Several years ago, Ueda, Duan and Kawashima \cite{UDK} formulated a new stability condition and analyzed the weaker dissipative structure for hyperbolic systems (see also the recent study \cite{CLSZ}).
+Last but not least, we would like to point out again that our main results were obtained by assuming the dissipative entropy in \cite{KY1,SK} and, all the time, the [SK] condition, where the dissipation matrix $L$ is symmetric in \eqref{hp}.
+For the non-symmetric dissipation, the situation becomes more complicated.
+Several years ago, Ueda, Duan and Kawashima \cite{UDK} formulated a new stability condition and analyzed the weaker dissipative structure for hyperbolic systems (see also \cite{CLSZ}).
 The suitable modification of our approach is likely to be effective for the non-symmetric case, which is the next consideration.